DXKB

-DXKB (89.3 FM), broadcasting as Magic 89.3, is a radio station owned and operated by Quest Broadcasting Inc. and the partner station of Tiger 22 Media.
+DXKB (89.3 FM), broadcasting as 89.3 K5 News FM, is a radio station owned by Quest Broadcasting Inc. and operated by 5K Broadcasting Network.
 Its studio and transmitter are located at the 10th Floor, One Providence Bldg., Lifestyle District, Corrales Ext., Cagayan de Oro.

-This station broadcasts daily from 6am to 10pm.
+History

 The station was formerly known as Killerbee 89.3 from its inception in 1994 until March 27, 2013.
-This station, along with the other Killerbee stations, were relaunched under the Magic moniker (adopted from its parent station) by April 29, 2013.
+This station, along with the other Killerbee stations, were relaunched under the Magic moniker (adopted from its then-parent station) by April 29, 2013.

+On April 20, 2023, Magic 89.3 went off the air.
+It was at this time when 5K Broadcasting Network took over the station's operations.
+It was officially launched in May 1 under the Radyo Bandera Sweet FM network, which became K5 News FM on December 1.